ciscoheat/superforms-web/src/routes/get-started/+page.md

 ### Displaying errors

 Now we know that validation has failed and there are some errors being sent to the client.
 So how do we display them?

-We do that by adding properties to the destructuring assignment of `superForm`:
+That's done by adding properties to the destructuring assignment of `superForm`:

 **src/routes/+page.svelte**